jsnyder/stm32loader/README.md

 Future work
 -----------
 * Use proper logging instead of print statements
-* Use Travis or Azure pipelines for CI
+* Try Azure pipelines for CI
 * Support PyPy, PyPy3
 * Drop Python2 support; start using intenum for commands and replies